yanglab-emory/TIGAR/README.md

 |C|COV2|
 |C|SEX|

-#### 5.Zscore File (`./example_data/CHR1_GWAS_Zscore.txt.gz`)
+#### 5. Zscore File (`./example_data/CHR1_GWAS_Zscore.txt.gz`)
-- Sorted by chromosome and base pair position, zipped by `bgzip`, and tabixed
-- Example tabix commond, `tabix -f -p vcf *_Zscore.txt.gz`.
-The first 4 columns are of the same format as VCF file.
+- First 4 columns are of the same format as VCF file.
+- Zscore statistic value must be provided under the column header of `Zscore`.
+- Sorted by Chromosome and Base pair position, bgzipped by `bgzip`, and tabixed by `tabix`.
+Example tabix command, `tabix -f -p vcf *_Zscore.txt.gz`.

 | CHROM | POS | REF | ALT | Zscore |
 |:-----:|:---:|:---:|:---:|:------:|
 |   1   | 100 |  C  |  T  |  0.01  |

-#### 6. Genome block annotation file (`./example_data/block_annotation_EUR.txt`)
+#### 6. Genome Block Annotation File (`./example_data/block_annotation_EUR.txt`)
+- Genome block annotation file need to be specified for generating LD coefficients of your reference data that can be used to conduct TWAS with summary-level GWAS statistics
-- The block annotation file is a tab delimited text file with head row of `CHROM Start End File`, denoting the chromosome number, starting position, ending position, and corresponding reference VCF file name under specified `--geno_path`.
-Reference VCF files shall be of one per chromosome, or one for the whole genome-wide variants.
-Example block annotation file for European samples is provided `./TIGAR/example_data/block_annotation_EUR.txt`.
+- A tab delimited text file with 4 columns `CHROM Start End File`, denoting the chromosome number, starting position, ending position, and corresponding reference VCF file name under specified `--geno_path`.
+- Reference VCF files shall be of one file per Chromosome, or one file for all genome-wide variants.
+Example genome block annotation file for European samples is provided `./TIGAR/example_data/block_annotation_EUR.txt`.

 | CHROM |   Start   |    End  |        File     |
 |:-----:|:---------:|:-------:|:---------------:|